-Single Zone Art Cool Mirror systems are one-to-one systems.
+Single Zone Wall-Mounted systems are one-to-one systems.
 There is a direct piping connection between the outdoor unit and the indoor unit.
-Figure 30 Illustrates the basic pipe connections between the outdoor and indoor unit.
+Figure 41 Illustrates the basic pipe connections between the outdoor and indoor unit.
 Refer back to this illustration as you proceed with pipe connections.
-This illustration shows the indoor unit being installed at a higher position than the outdoor unit, however, should you install the outdoor unit at a higher position than the indoor unit, the basic pipe connections should be the same.
+This illustration shows the indoor unit being installed at a higher position than the outdoor unit.
+However, should you install the outdoor unit at a higher position than the indoor unit, the basic pipe connections should be the same.

-Refer back to the table within the "Connection Limitations" section (above) for specific length limitations in conjunction with outdoor unit and indoor unit positioning.
+Refer back to the tables within the "Connection Limitations" section, on the previous page, for specific length limitations in conjunction with outdoor unit and indoor unit positioning.